-- Utilization Review Policy 177 - (2) According to the prescriber, the patient is not a surgical candidate; AND - 2.
+- ii.
+Patient meets ALL of the following (a, b, and c): - 1.
+Patient meets ONE of the following [(1) or (2)]: - (1) Patient has unresectable locally advanced, recurrent, or metastatic disease; OR - (2) According to the prescriber, the patient is not a surgical candidate; AND - 2.
 The disease is negative for human epidermal growth factor receptor 2 (HER2) overexpression; AND - 3.
 The medication is used in combination with fluoropyrimidine and oxaliplatin; OR Note: Examples of fluoropyrimidines include fluorouracil and capecitabine. - iii.
 Patient meets ALL of the following (a, b, and c): - 1.
 Patient meets ONE of the following [(1) or (2)]: - (1) Patient has unresectable locally advanced, recurrent, or metastatic disease; OR - (2) According to the prescriber, the patient is not a surgical candidate; AND - 2.
 Tumor is MSI-H or dMMR; AND - 3.
 Patient meets ONE of the following [(1) or (2)]: - a.
-The medication is used in combination with Yervoy (ipilimumab intravenous infusion): OR - b.
+The medication is used in combination with Yervoy (ipilimumab intravenous infusion); OR - b.
 The medication is used in combination with a fluoropyrimidine and oxaliplatin; AND Note: Examples of fluoropyrimidines include fluorouracil and capecitabine. - C) The medication is prescribed by or in consultation with an oncologist.

 - A) 240 mg as an intravenous infusion administered not more frequently than once every 2 weeks; OR - B) 360 mg as an intravenous infusion administered not more frequently than once every 3 weeks. - 5.
 Head and Neck Squamous Cell Carcinoma.
-Approve for 1 year if the patient meets ALL of the following (A, B, and C): - A) Patient is ≥ 18 years of age; AND - B) Patient meets ONE of the following (i or ii): - a.
+Approve for 1 year if the patient meets ALL of the following (A, B, and C): - A) Patient is $\geq 18$ years of age; AND - B) Patient meets ONE of the following (i or ii): - a.
 Patient has non-nasopharyngeal disease; OR - b.
 Patient meets ALL of the following conditions (a, b, and c): - i.
 Patient has nasopharyngeal disease; AND - ii.
 Patient has recurrent, unresectable, oligometastatic, or metastatic disease; AND - iii.
 Opdivo is used in combination with cisplatin and gemcitabine; AND - C) The medication is prescribed by or in consultation with an oncologist.

 - A) 240 mg as an intravenous infusion administered not more frequently than once every 2 weeks; OR - B) 480 mg as an intravenous infusion administered not more frequently than once every 4 weeks. - 6.
 Hepatocellular Carcinoma.
-Approve for 1 year if the patient meets ALL of the following (A, B, C, - A) Patient is ≥ 18 years of age; AND - B) Patient has ONE of the following (i, ii, or iii): - a.
-Unresectable disease and are not a transplant candidate; OR - b.
-Liver-confined disease, inoperable by performance status, comorbidity, or with minimal or uncertain extrahepatic disease: OR - c.
-Metastatic disease or extensive liver tumor burden; AND - C) If the medication is used first-line, patient meets BOTH of the following (i and ii): - a.
+Approve for 1 year if the patient meets ALL of the following (A, B, C, and D): - A) Patient is $\geq 18$ years of age; AND - B) Patient has ONE of the following (i, ii, or iii): - a.
+Unresectable disease and is not a transplant candidate; OR - b.
+Liver-confined disease, inoperable by performance status, comorbidity, or with minimal or uncertain extrahepatic disease; OR - c.
+Metastatic disease or extensive liver tumor burden; AND - C) If the medication is used first-line, patient meets BOTH of the following (i and ii):

+- a.
 Patient has Child-Pugh Class B liver disease; AND - b.
 The medication is used as a single agent; AND - D) The medication is prescribed by or in consultation with an oncologist.